 The cost of depreciable property used in common areas or provided as comparable amenities to all residential units may be included in eligible basis.
-The cost of tenant facilities (such as.
-Parking, garages and swimming pools) may be included in eligible basis if there is no separate charge for the use of the facilities and they are available to all tenants in the development.
+The cost of tenant facilities such as parking, garages and swimming pools may be included in eligible basis if there is no separate charge for the use of the facilities and they are available to all tenants in the development.

-NOTE: Only limited guidance has been issued by the Internal Revenue Service (IRS) regarding this issue.
+Only limited guidance has been issued by the Internal Revenue Service (IRS) regarding this issue.
 No assurances can be given that additional IRS guidance will not require further adjustments to Minnesota Housing's Qualified Action Plan (QAP) and additional reviews of selected developments.

-Please refer to the Housing Infrastructure Bonds Guide for factors that Minnesota Housing will consider when determining the amount of housing-related space that is eligible to be funded with bond proceeds.
+Refer to the Housing Infrastructure Guide for factors that Minnesota Housing will consider when determining the amount of housing-related space that is eligible to be funded with bond proceeds.